U.S. Air Force Ranks and InsigniaUpdated: September 6, 2022

 Field-Grade Officers (O-4 to O-6)

 Majors usually serve at a squadron or wing level.
 Their responsibilities become more administrative and managerial.
-In flying units, a They may serve as a flight commander or or a squadron commander in a non-flying unit.
+In flying units, They may serve as a flight commander or a squadron commander in a non-flying unit.
 Majors are expected to continue their post-secondary education, usually toward a master’s degree or higher.

 Lieutenant Colonel (Lt Col/O-5)